Ghost CMS is a simple and modern platform for blogs and membership websites.

-A hybrid blog is a fancy term for using a blog as a public archive for a newsletter.
-Or using the same platform for blogging and sending newsletters.
+A hybrid platform is a fancy term for using (1) a blog as a public archive for a newsletter or (2) using the same platform for blogging and sending newsletters.

-I'm in the second group that uses Ghost for blogging and sends the newsletters through it.
-An example of Ghost as a public archive for the newsletter is Obsidian Roundup.
+I'm in the second group that uses Ghost for blogging and sends newsletters through it.

 It is debatable that open-source software is an advantage, but its flexibility makes it more appealing.

-An essential distinction I shared in this video is that there is no difference between the open-source Ghost and the Ghost used by other hosting companies.
+An essential distinction I shared in the video below is that there is no difference between the open-source Ghost and the Ghost used by other hosting companies.

 Another reason open-source software is viewed as an advantage is because of transparency.
-This means people can look at the code to inspect and make sure you can trust it.
+This means people can inspect the code and make sure you can trust it.

 There's also a community aspect to open-source software.
-This is especially true regarding the development as almost anyone with the knowledge can volunteer to help fix bugs and work on new versions.
+This is especially true regarding development, as almost anyone with the knowledge can volunteer to help fix bugs and work on new versions.

 Ghost is great, but it isn't perfect.
-Some of its limitations are:
+So let's explore what some of its limitations are.

-This is a shame because you have to know how to code or pay a developer even if you want to make minor customizations to a theme layout.
+This is a shame because you must know how to code or pay a developer if you want to make layout changes.